TencentARC/common_trainer/README.md

 - Some backbones/compents are provided in `common.models`.

 ## Dataset
+- `dir.data_dir` in config is the main data_dir for all dataset.
+Should not specify it for any single dataset.
+You should modify you `custom.xx_dataset.py` to make the address specified for you dataset.

 - You can add your dataset at `custom.datasets` with `xxx_dataset.py`.

 - Add `@DATASET_REGISTRY.register()` to the class for registration.